The world highly underappreciated Georgian foods, especially compared to European and Asian cuisines. This has to change, starting with you!

 17. Tonis Puri – Georgian Bread

 Tonis Puri is nearly identical to Shotis Puri in terms of taste, texture, and even cooking method.
-What sets Tonis Puri apart from Shotis Puri is its shape.
-This version of Georgian flatbread has the classic round shape that everyone knows and loves, similar to the Naan bread in India.
+What sets Tonis Puri apart is its shape.
+This Georgian flatbread has the classic round shape everyone knows and loves, similar to the Naan bread in India.

-However, it seems that the locals tend to favor its cousin, the Shotis Puri.
+However, the locals seem to favor its cousin, the Shotis Puri.
 Tonis Puri is also lesser-known among foreign visitors.

 Treat Yourself To Some Delightful Georgian Desserts

-After filling yourself up with meat dishes, this might be a great time to think about Georgian desserts.
-As I mentioned earlier, Georgia is not widely known for its sweet treats.
+After filling yourself up with meat dishes, this might be a great time to think about all the flavorful sweet treats in Georgia.
+As I mentioned earlier, Georgia is not widely known for desserts.
 But that doesn’t mean there is no national dessert in this country.